TortugaResearch/DotNet-ORM-Cookbook/ORM Cookbook/Documentation/Page/SingleModelRepositories.md

     }
 ```

-The class EmployeeClassification is defined as such:
+The class `EmployeeClassification` is defined as such:
 ```csharp [../Recipes.Core/Models/IEmployeeClassification.cs] IEmployeeClassification
 ```

 ## ADO.NET

-With ADO.NET, the model does not acutally participate in database operations so it needs no adornment.
+With ADO.NET, the model does not actually participate in database operations so it needs no adornment.

 ```csharp [../Recipes.Ado/Models/EmployeeClassification.cs] EmployeeClassification
 ```